 - History of medical conditions that can produce tender areas in the face or sinus regions, and nonspecific symptoms of ill health

-- Any family or personal history of immune disorders, cystic fibrosis, or Kartagener (immotile cilia) syndrome
+- Any family or personal history of immune disorders, cystic fibrosis, or Kartagener syndrome

-Nasal endoscopy, or rhinoscopy, involves the insertion of a flexible tube with a fiberoptic light on the end into the nasal passage.
-Rhinoscopy allows detection of even very small abnormalities in the nasal passages.
+Nasal endoscopy (NE) involves the insertion of a flexible tube with a fiberoptic light on the end into the nasal passage.
+NE allows detection of even very small abnormalities in the nasal passages.
 It can evaluate structural problems of the nasal septum, as well as the presence of soft tissue growths such as polyps.
-Rhinoscopy may also identify small amounts of pus draining from the opening of a sinus.
+NE may also identify small amounts of pus draining from the opening of a sinus.
 Bacterial cultures can be taken from samples removed using endoscopy.
-(Endoscopy is also used for treating sinusitis.)
+NE is also used for treating sinusitis.

-Computed Tomography.
-Computed tomography (CT) scanning is the best method for viewing the paranasal sinuses.
-There is little relationship, however, between symptoms in most patients and abnormal findings on a CT scan.
-Therefore, CT scans are not recommended for most cases of uncomplicated acute bacterial sinusitis.
+Computed Tomography (CT): CT scanning is the best method for viewing the paranasal sinuses.
+However, CT scans are not recommended for most cases of uncomplicated acute bacterial sinusitis.
 They are only recommended for acute sinusitis if there is a severe infection, complications, or a high risk for complications, especially those that may affect the eyes or central nervous system.

 Sinus Puncture and Bacterial Culture

 The best way to prevent sinusitis is to avoid colds and influenza.
-If you are unable to avoid them, the next best way to prevent sinusitis is to effectively treat colds and influenza.
+If you are unable to avoid these viruses, the next best way to prevent sinusitis is to effectively treat colds and influenza.

 Good Hygiene and Preventing Transmission